jadedbay/NeedleArts/README.md

 ### Balancing / Progression
 - The slot won't appear until Needle Strike is unlocked.

 - To unlock a crest's Needle Strike/Art as a tool, you must unlock all tool slots on that crest.
-(Alternatively if you just want to play around with the mod there is a button in the mod menu to unlock all NeedleArts tools.)
+(Alternatively if you just want to play around with the mod there is a button in the mod menu to unlock Needle Strike and all NeedleArts tools.)

 ## Future Plans
 - Add custom Needle Arts